syngenta/acai-docs/alc/docs/node/s3/index.md

 ---
 title: S3
-description: Use ALC with Se Events
+description: Use ALC with S3 Events
 ---

 Event handler for Amazon S3 Bucket Events.